master-of-zen/Av1an/README.md

     --vmaf_steps            Number of evenly spaced probes that is used to interpolate vmaf to cq change.
                             Must be bigger than 3.
 Optimal is 4-6 probes.
 Default: 4

-    --vmaf_error            Decrease initial Vmaf values for interpolation.Increasing number will result in lower CQ and bigger final vmaf score, use to correct whole vmaf plot.
-                            For start If target vmaf undershoot increase value by undershoot amount.

     --min_cq, --max_cq      Minimum and maximum CQ values used in interpolation in target Vmaf mode Use to limit CQ values range.
 Default: 25, 50.